 - Speeding – Ridesharing drivers often drive too fast because they’re trying to handle as many trips as possible.
 That’s because they get paid for each ride, not by the hour.
 As a result, some Uber or Lyft drivers go too fast and end up causing serious car crashes.

 - Falling asleep at the wheel – Some ridesharing drivers work long hours.
 And since there’s no limit on how many hours they can work each day, some drivers push themselves to exhaustion and fall asleep at the wheel, causing a serious accident.

-- Drunk driving or driving under the influence of drugs – Driving under the influence of drugs or alcohol remains a common cause of motor vehicle accidents in Florida.
+- Drunk driving or driving under the influence of drugs – Driving under the influence of drugs or alcohol remains a common cause of motor vehicle accidents in Longwood and Orlando, FL.
 This includes ridesharing drivers as well.

 Whatever the cause of your ridesharing accident, make sure you take strong legal action right away.
 Make sure you contact our law firm and talk to attorney Scott M. Miller right now.
 He and the rest of his legal team can help you.

 Count on a Longwood ridesharing accident attorney who puts your needs first

 You might think you don’t need a lawyer if a ridesharing driver clearly caused your car accident in Longwood or Orlando.
 All you have to do is call the police, call your insurance company and they will take care of everything, right?
 Don’t be so sure.